-Employer contributions to pension insurance [tscer\s]
+Employer contributions to pension insurance [tscer_s]

 Employers of non-civil-servants pay a pension contribution of 12.55% of the gross wage, irrespective of the occupation (blue-collar, white collar, free lancers).
-The lower income threshold for the contribution base is $\in$ 341.16 /month.
-The ceiling for contribution base excluding special payments is $\in$ 3,840 /month, the limit of the special payments under which contribution has to be paid is $\notin$ 7,680 /year.
+The lower income threshold for the contribution base is ≤ 341.16 /month.
+The ceiling for contribution base excluding special payments is $\leq 3,840$ /month (for yearly updates see table "Employer social contribution rates 2007-2010" and "2011-2012" above) and (summarised), the limit of the special payments under which contribution has to be paid is $\leq 7,680$ /year, which is twice the ceiling.